Permanent time observation in the United States: Federal legislation for permanent time

+State legislation for permanent time

+A map of states that have enacted permanent daylight saving time, pending federal legislation permitting it.

 In 2015, the Nevada Senate passed Nevada Assembly Joint Resolution 4, which urged Congress to enact legislation allowing individual states to establish daylight saving time as the standard time in their respective states throughout the calendar year.
 This would mean that Nevada is on the same time as Arizona all year, but would be an hour ahead of California in the winter.
 The United States Congress has not yet enacted any enabling legislation in this regard.

 In 2018, the Florida Senate approved the Sunshine Protection Act which would put Florida on permanent daylight saving time year round, and Governor Rick Scott signed it March 23.
 Congress would need to amend the existing 1966 federal law to allow the change.

 In 2018, voters in California approved a ballot measure to permit the state legislature to pursue legislation for permanent daylight saving time or standard time.
 However, California law still requires a vote of two-thirds of the state's legislature (and approval of Congress for permanent DST).
 Bills for permanent DST followed in 2019 and 2022, which both failed.

 In 2019, the Washington State Legislature passed Substitute House Bill 1196, which would establish year-round observation of daylight saving time contingent on the United States Congress amending federal law to authorize states to observe daylight saving time year-round.
 Tennessee and Oregon also passed bills in 2019 for year-round DST.

-In 2021, the Georgia General Assembly passed Senate Bill 100 providing for year-round daylight saving time if the United States Congress amends 15 U.S.C.
+In 2021, the Georgia General Assembly passed Senate Bill 100 providing for year-round DST if the United States Congress amends 15 U.S.C.
 Section 260a to authorize states to observe daylight saving time year round.

-2022–2025: Sunshine Protection Act

-In 2022, the United States Senate passed the Sunshine Protection Act to make daylight saving time permanent; the bill failed in the House and expired at the end of the year.
-The American Academy of Sleep Medicine has opposed the Sunshine Protection Act and called instead for permanent standard time, a position supported by the American College of Chest Physicians and the World Sleep Society, among others.

-In 2023 and 2025, the Sunshine Protection Act was reintroduced, but as of November 2025, there has been no appreciable progress of the bill.

-Lock the clock

-In addition to people who have a preference for year-round daylight saving time or year-round standard time, some people desire to "lock the clock", regardless of whether the result is year-round daylight or year-round standard time.
-For this group, or as a second choice for others, having the same time year-round is preferable, regardless of whether that results in permanent daylight saving time or permanent standard time.

-Legislative action by state

-State-level permanent DST is prohibited by the Uniform Time Act and would require Congress to change federal law in order for state laws to come into effect.